krishnakanthb13/amplenote-plugins/calendarpro/Calendar Pro.md

 - September 4th, 2024: Added Month to the Table Format itself.
 Preparation for Quarter and Yearly!
 Renamed Calendar 2.0 to Calendar Pro.
 Add Calendar Pro through insert-Option, Generate Report using note-Options for Monthly, Quarterly and Yearly, and they sit in a generic reports Tag.
 Added some colors for each type of Options that you choose [Template][^2], and the `date_time `info when the report has been generated!

+- October 13th, 2024: Changed the calling the plugin from `noteOptions` to `appOptions`, as these do not require the need of a specific note UUID to pick up on.

 ---

 ### <mark style="color:#F5614C;">**Implemented & Upcoming:**<!-- {"cycleColor":"23"} --></mark>